Stairclimber

-A stairclimber is a type of trolley fitted with rotating wheels or tracks so that it can be pushed or pulled up or down steps or a stairway.
-Stairclimbers can be manual or battery-powered, and are commonly found in wheel, track, push arm, or walker variants.
+A stair climber is a type of trolley fitted with rotating wheels or tracks so that it can be pushed or pulled up or down steps or a stairway.
+Stair climbers can be manual or battery-powered, and are commonly found in wheel, track, push arm, or walker variants.

 Powered electric stair climbers are available in many variants, both in manufacture and mechanical operation, with the most common being push arm and walker variants due to size, speed, and mobility.
-Tracked versions offer the greatest safe working limit (SWL) with regards to the load being moved, whilst push arm and walker variants offer greater speed and ease of operation.
+Tracked versions offer the greatest safe working limit (SWL) with regard to the load being moved, whilst push arm and walker variants offer greater speed and ease of operation.

 Manual stairclimber wheels

 Manual stairclimber wheels can be fitted to hand trucks (sack trucks) and as the name implies, are designed to aid the moving of goods up or down stairs.
 This type of stairclimber relies on a wheel configuration known as tri-star, three wheels set into a triangle configuration replacing the standard wheel on either side.
 Stairclimber wheels can sometimes be problematic when trying to turn on flat ground as four wheels in a fixed position will be in contact with the ground at all times unless a locking mechanism is built into the trolley.

 This form of stairclimber has a maximum capacity of around 60-80kg and is only found in the manual non-electric variety and very common amongst courier drivers and for lightweight deliveries.